davidtchiu/davidtchiu.github.io/teaching/cs161/hwk0.me/index.md

 #### Getting Started: Setting up

-0. Start by downloading a fresh copy of the starter file from the above link.
+1. Start by downloading a fresh copy of the starter file from the above link.
 Extract `Hwk_AboutMe.zip`.
+Place it into your folder for this class, preferably within Google Drive.
+Then extract the contents of this folder:

    - **Windows users:** remember from Lab that you cannot simply double-click on the zip file to extract it!
 You must right-click on the file, and choose `Extract...`.
 Remember where you choose to extract its content.
    - **Mac users:** you can simply double-click on the zip file to extract it!

-1. You should move the newly extracted folder with all its file contents to a location that you'll remember.
-I highly recommend that you follow this organization (below) for this and all future projects:

-   - Download the [Google Drive Desktop App](https://support.google.com/a/users/answer/13022292?hl=en), if you haven't already.
-Install it and set up a dedicated drive folder on your operating system.
-This will create a special folder, and anything you drop inside will be automatically backed up!

-   - Navigate into your Google Drive, and create a new a new folder to store all of your code for this class (there will be many!)

-   - Drag and drop your new `Hwk_AboutMe` folder there.

-   - You will be graded on this step.
-As proof, I'll ask to see your Drive during our next lab.

-2. After you've given your `Hwk_AboutMe` folder a good place to live.
-Navigate into it, and double-click the file called `package.bluej` (It should look like a small blue jay icon.)
+2. Navigate into the folder, and double-click the file called `package.bluej` (It should look like a small blue jay icon.)
 This should open the project inside the BlueJ code editor, and you should see a single icon called `AboutMe` (looks like an orange box).

 3. Before you do anything else, let's customize your BlueJ environment: